Rouslane-A/RNAseq---Steered-research-project/README.md

 **Novel Analysis**
 - Download the repository
 - Navigate to the 'Novel Analysis' directorty
+- Navigate to the Quality control directory and run the scripts
-- Run the scripts contained in the 'Novel Analysis' directory
+- Navigate an drun the scripyts in the Filtering directory

 **Graphical User Interface**